solaris-games/solaris/wiki/index.md

 players intercept each other they will engage in carrier to carrier combat.
 In carrier to carrier combat there is no defender bonus.

+Note: In carrier to carrier combat, if the either side has **less than or equal ships** than the opposing side's weapons technology level then the carrier(s) will fight with **level 1 weapons**.
+This prevents players from exploiting 1 ship carriers to chip away at incoming enemy forces.

 The combat calculator is a useful tool to predict the outcome of combat.
 Simply input the defender and attacker's weapons level and number of ships and it will present the outcome.